basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 And if you want an appliance that mostly owns storage for you, it is still a very compelling project.

 I like NixOS more for my own infrastructure.

-I do not want the most important machine in my house to be an appliance I configure through a UI.
+The most important machine in my house should live in reviewable code instead of mutable appliance state spread across a UI, a database, and old debugging decisions.
-I do not want the build system for that appliance to move behind closed doors and have to decide whether I am still comfortable with the governance model.
-I do not want AI agents poking at mutable state they cannot fully represent.

-Without AI, I probably would never have dared to attempt this migration.
-With AI and NixOS together, the risk profile changes.
+NixOS and AI are a particularly good match for that.
-I can describe messy infrastructure intent in imprecise English, let the agent turn that into exact Nix code, and then review the diff before it becomes system state.
+I can describe messy infrastructure intent in imprecise English, let the agent turn that into exact Nix code, and review the diff before it becomes system state.
 The prompt stays fuzzy.
 The machine state does not.